st3v3nmw/lsfr.io/content/reference/writing-style.md

 ## Pedagogy

 Structure learning through progressive disclosure.
-Start each stage with the simplest version of a concept, then add complexity only after the foundation is solid.
+Start each challenge with the simplest version of a problem, then add complexity only after the foundation is solid.
 Make each stage build on previous work so the progression feels natural rather than arbitrary.

 Introduce one major capability per stage: one testable system behavior that builds on previous work.
 Supporting concepts can appear as needed, but each stage should add one clear building block to the system.